 9. Automate, Innovate and Update

 Automating your start-up will help you save time, centralise communication, and provide enhanced visibility over projects.
 Automate your business by making use of affordable tools and programmes that streamline everything from production to data analysis and supply chain logistics.
 For example, by using accounts payable automation software, you can reduce the risk of AP fraud.
+One solution that offers a streamlined, effective approach to contract management is contract automation, which uses technology to assist and automate operations linked to contracts.
+It enables companies to create, negotiate, and maintain contracts, lower the risk of human mistake and boost productivity with as little manual input as possible.

 Listen to this bite-size podcast: Raise Your Game: Simple Ways To Encourage Creativity And Innovation